 There’s a qualified instructor in the room that can answer any question you or your partner have.
 If they’re busy, hold your question and flag them down.
 Don’t start correcting your partner, because you could be giving them “tips” that aren’t correct.
 Don’t be a part of the problem.
 Be patient (I know it’s hard – I’ve been there!) and wait for the teacher to come around and help you.

 If group classes end up being too slow for you or you feel like you need more personal attention, try setting up a private lesson.

 Have You Ever Received Unsolicited Advice?

-I’m really curious, do you have a story about a time when you’ve been unwillingly coached?
-I know it happens all the time, so go ahead and spill the beans and leave a comment below or in our !
+I’m super curious if anyone out there has a good story about a time when they’ve been unwillingly coached?
+I know it happens all the time, so go ahead and spill the beans and leave a comment.